Price Guides

 Silk Accessories: Steady Increases

-Silk accessories experienced a 4–6 percent price increase in 2026, consistent with Hermès’ historical pricing pattern.
+Silk accessories experienced a 4 to 6 percent price increase in 2026, consistent with Hermès’ historical pricing pattern.
 Twillys and other silk items rose modestly, without the sharp jumps seen in footwear or fine jewelry.

 This category remains relatively stable because silk materials have not faced the same volatility as precious metals or premium leathers.
 The increase appears driven mainly by labor and operational costs, rather than raw material shortages.